 Welcome to Confluence Park

-In the past several decades, much of Confluence Park has been invaded by exotic trees species such as Russian Olive and Tamarisk trees.
-These trees outcompete other species and make the park less habitable to native species of plants and animals that once flourished in the area.
-Recent effort has cleared up much of the Park for the enjoyment and use by people and for preservation, protection and enhancement of the area’s rich cultural history, wildlife and natural resources.
+In past years, much of Confluence Park has been invaded by non-native species such as Russian olive and tamarisk trees.
+These invasive trees make the park less habitable to native plants and animals that once flourished in the area.
+Recent grant-funded conservation efforts have restored much of the Park’s riparian areas and have greatly increased the natural element and visitation enjoyment.
+The Park is loved by people for its preservation, protection and enhancement of the area’s rich cultural history, wildlife and natural resources.

 For Confluence Park board meeting minutes contact the city of LaVerkin, 435 North Main Street, LaVerkin, Utah 84745.
 Phone: 435-635-2581

 The main entrance to Confluence Park is at the LaVerkin trailhead.
 You can access the park through the other trailheads as well.

 From Main Street in Hurricane, travel north until the road ends.
 At this point you will see a faint trail that leads down to the river below.

 SR-9 has a large bridge which crosses the river.
 Just north of this bridge is a pullout to the west.
 At this pullout you will see a trail that winds its way down to the river below.
 This trail follows the river to the old power station then continues on to eventually connect with the LaVerkin trailhead.

 From State Street in LaVerkin turn west on Center Street.
 At the end of the road there will be a trail which leads down into Confluence Park.

 From State Street in LaVerkin turn west on 900 North into a subdivision called Riverwoods.
 The paved road turns into a dirt road.
 Follow this dirt road to the Confluence Park parking lot found on your left (south).